eowfenth/lore/Characters/the Smiling Girl of Curly Red Hair.md

 Although I aspire to know why these things happened, to know excessively what they have produced.

-What interest me the most are the promising of desired yet not the unspoken words.
+What interest me the most are the promising of desired yet not unspoken words.

 [...]
 And then, the author chose the most audacious path to her story: gave her the due agency she demanded, to deny whatever she wanted and accept what she deserved.